Fidode07/MinecraftToAIConverter/README.md

   I'm just kidding, the installation is really a bit complicated.
 Just write me on Discord, I'm always happy to help you: Fido_de02#9227.

 <h2><strong>IMPORTANT!</strong></h2>
-  My AI is stupid.
-Very stupid, in fact.
-At the moment it can only speak German, but I will add a translator, don't worry! 👌
+  The AI was pretty stupid.
+Very stupid to be honest.
+But because I'm so cool, that's over now.
+I made a translator, you can now choose your language in the "Config.json".
+It is located in "PythonAI/Config.json".👌

 <h2>💻 Can my potato (computer) even do that?
 Can my wonder potato run an AI? 💻</h2>
   All right, let me think about it.
 I have a GTX 970 with hardware errors, and the AI is still good even on CPU.
 In itself, everything should run cleanly, even without CUDA.